Hardware-in-the-Loop (HIL) for Autonomous Vehicles

 Advantages of HIL Testing in Automotive Systems

-- Cost Efficiency: HIL testing helps save money.
+- Cost Efficiency: HIL test helps save money.
 It reduces the need to build expensive complete prototypes of cars.
 By testing systems early in the design stage, engineers can find and fix problems before they become costly.

 - Comprehensive Test Coverage: Hardware-in-the-loop HIL simulation allows engineers to test thousands of situations.
 This includes rare or extreme conditions, like testing how the car's systems respond during sudden stops or in bad weather.